maxlath/couchdb-bulk2/README.md

 couchdb-bulk2 http://localhost:5984/testdb ./test/fixtures/docs.ndjson
 ```

-`couchdb-bulk2` expects the input to be line seperated JSON.
+`couchdb-bulk2` expects the input to be newline-delimited JSON.

 See http://jsonlines.org for more info on this format.